pentandra/lifepreserver/content/blog/introducing-research-cases/index.markdown

 What would this technology look like?
 If all we needed was a modern version of correspondence, it seems that email and mailing lists would have taken over that role by now.
-Blogs and wikis are good at disseminating content,[^bliki] but they have not successfully replaced the journal either.
+Blogs and wikis are good at disseminating content, but they have not successfully replaced the journal either.
 Why haven't these technologies replaced the journal already?
 The subtle, yet obvious reason is that the dissemination of content is not enough.
 Dissemination is not valuable enough in its own right to warrant widespread change in the way we do research.
 As a research community, we're missing something important.
 Something that we've lost.
 Something that is worth changing for, something that would accelerate research like nothing else would.
-Never before in the history of our World has knowledge and enlightenment been so freely available to all.
+Never before in the history of our world has knowledge and enlightenment been so freely available to all.
 Never before have so many joined the ranks of the curious.
 Yet while they want to participate in the creation of knowledge, modern-day researchers shouldn't need to jump through the hoops of traditional journal publishers anymore.
 Journals